ipverse/asn-ip/README.md

-# ipverse-announced-routes
+# ipverse-asn-ip

-A collection of IPv4 and IPv6 prefixes (e.g. 100.2.30.0/22) grouped by the announcing autonomous systems.
+IPv4 and IPv6 prefixes/subnets (e.g. 100.2.30.0/22) grouped by the announcing autonomous systems.
 The prefixes are aggregated to save space.
 This repository is updated daily.

 ## Use cases